 - Unprocessed seeds

 - Unprocessed nuts

 Here are foods that you can almost guarantee are made out of wheat & therefore contain gluten (unless they specifically say that they are gluten free):

 Here are other terms that you may not recognize but most certainly mean the presence of gluten:

 Gluten can be found in a number of foods, including the following (unless they specifically say that they are gluten free):

 - Hot dogs

 - Some medications, vitamins, and supplements

-The key is to be patient as you learn and build your knowledge of what you can and cannot eat.
-It is normal to make some mistakes when beginning to follow a gluten-free diet.
-However, you can take comfort knowing that your health is only going to get better here on out.
+The key is to be patient as you learn and build your knowledge of what you can & cannot eat.
+It’s normal to make some mistakes when beginning to follow a gluten free diet.
+However, you can take comfort knowing that your health is only going to get better, from here on out!